-If the place you’re renting needs repairs, you just call your landlord — so why worry about insurance, right?
+If the place I’m renting needs repairs, I just call my landlord — so why do I need renters insurance?

 This is probably the biggest misconception when it comes to renters insurance.
 You might assume your landlord will cover you, or that you don’t have anything valuable enough to worry about.
 You might even believe that you can’t afford renters insurance.